Tyre Nichols remembered as beautiful soul with creative eye

 A lawyer described the beating shown in the video — "he was a human pinata" — and Wells turned her head away, burying her face into her hands.

-In the video, which will be released Friday to the public, Nichols is heard saying he just wants to go home, family lawyers said.
-He was less than 100 yards from his mother’s house.
+In the video footage, which was released Friday to the public, Nichols is heard saying he just wants to go home, family lawyers said.
+He was less than 100 yards from his mother's house.

 Lawyers described the last words Nichols is heard saying — calling for his mom, three times.